Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 A Clean Installation Guide for The Midland MXT275 15-Watt GMRS Radio on the 5th Gen 4Runner

 Off-road radios come in all types, sizes, and frequencies.
-While some require licenses or special tuning, GMRS radios are easy to use off-road with plenty of power to keep you connected to the other vehicles in your party.
+While some require a license or special tuning, GMRS radios are easy to use off-road and deliver plenty of power to keep you connected to the other vehicles in your party.

-The Midland’s Micromobile series makes it easy to fit a radio almost anywhere in the vehicle.
-And with the feature to have all the program buttons and LCD screen on the handheld, it provides you the opportunity to stash away the main unit into the smallest of nooks and crannies in the vehicle.
+The Midland Micromobile series makes it easy to fit a radio almost anywhere in the vehicle.
+And with the feature of having all the program buttons and the LCD screen on the handheld, you can stash the main unit in the smallest nooks and crannies of the vehicle.

 Find it Online